 4. Software & Hardware Requirements

-Installing Wansight will not generate any negative side effects on the network’s performance.
-Full installation and configuration may take less than an hour.
+Installing Wansight will not negatively impact your network’s performance.
+The full installation and configuration process can take less than one hour..

-Wansight 8.3 can be installed on the following 64-bit Linux distributions:
+Wansight 8.4 can be installed on the following Linux distributions running on 64-bit Intel/AMD processors:

-● Red Hat Enterprise Linux 7 to 9 (commercial)
+● Red Hat Enterprise Linux 8 or 9 (commercial)

 ● Rocky Linux 8 or 9 (free, Red Hat-based)